 If you would like to know more about ways to encourage your child's positive behaviour, look out for parenting programmes in your area.

 These programmes deliver training to support parents by introducing a range of parenting strategies that can support positive behaviours and also help to manage misbehaviours.
-See page 15 for more information on parenting courses.
+See page 15 for more information on parenting and visit gov.ie/ supportingparents